valerisuleo/small-projects/tailster-test/README.md

 ![snack screenshot](https://www.dropbox.com/s/zekrn0re81saagc/tail.png?raw=1)

 - I really enjoyed the test;
-- I learned how to use better *Angula Google Maps*;
+- I learned how to use better *Angular Google Maps*;
 - I am pretty happy with the styles and design;

 > Bonus: I wanted to push myself a bit more so I added a feature to calculate the **total distance** covered by Newton for each route: